shrinivasgabale/Test/README.md

-# ServiceFabricPOC
+#Testing Repo

-Repository for managing application code of ServiceFabricPOC.
+Repository for managing application code of Test application.